-That brings me to the business at hand: I’ve been a little lax in the realm of side dishes, so I’m gradually remedying that situation—starting with one of my favorite, healthy go-to sides: my spin on a classic sauteed cabbage recipe.
+That brings me to the business at hand: I’ve been a little lax in the realm of side dishes, so I’m gradually remedying that situation.
+I’ll start with one of my favorite, healthy go-to sides: my spin on a classic sauteed cabbage recipe.

 Piquant Cabbage-Bacon-Onion Saute: a perfect side dish for roasted meat

 I wanted to call this dish “Sweet ‘n’ Sauerkraut”, but decided it was too gimmicky.
-“Piquant” sums the flavor up quite nicely: there’s a nice tartness from vinegar and a bit of mustard, balanced out by the smoky saltiness of bacon and a bit of sweetness from Vidalia onion (and a tiny bit of sugar or Splenda [you can also use honey or agave nectar]).
+“Piquant” sums the flavor up quite nicely: there’s a nice tartness from vinegar and a bit of mustard.
+This is balanced out by the smoky saltiness of bacon and a bit of sweetness from Vidalia onion (and a tiny bit of sugar or Splenda [you can also use honey or agave nectar]).

 Piquant Cabbage-Bacon-Onion Saute is a really quick side dish that I now make all the time.
 It’s especially nice with pork chops, pork tenderloin, or my Herb-Roasted Rack of Pork (as in the photo below).
 Cabbage is a nutrient-packed superfood, so I feel good about putting this dish on the dinner table.
 It’s also filling, so—in theory—you eat less of whatever protein you’re serving alongside your sauteed cabbage and bacon.

-Although you can certainly use the bagged, pre-shredded green cabbage from the grocery, I prefer to save money by shredding it myself—either with a food processor or the old fashioned way (my own two hands and a knife).
+Although you can certainly use the bagged, pre-shredded green cabbage from the grocery, I prefer to save money by shredding it myself.
+I either use a food processor or do it the old fashioned way (my own two hands and a knife).

 You can easily make Piquant Cabbage-Bacon-Onion Saute vegetarian by omitting—you guessed it!—bacon.
 Just use a touch more olive oil—you’ll have tangy, delicious fried cabbage.

-This side dish makes a good substitute for high-glycemic-index carbs, if low-carb is your thing—or if you are following a diet for diabetics.
+This side dish makes a good substitute for high-glycemic-index carbs, if low-carb is your thing.
+Or, it’s also great if you are following a diet for diabetics.
 I have used Piquant Cabbage-Bacon-Onion Saute in place of my usual, go-to carbs—e.g., rice or mashed or roasted potatoes—without even a blink from the hubster.

 I hope you and your family enjoy it!